 In addition, stress and anxiety are known to contribute to many heart conditions, and unchecked anxiety could make your symptoms worse.
 As a result, you may benefit from working with a therapist or mental health professional during the course of your rehabilitation.

-1. Your heart
+1. Improve heart strength

 Cardiac rehab has been proven to “lower the likelihood of future heart problems or related death,” states the American College of Cardiologists.
-The increased fitness you’ll gain can improve your heart strength, while the reduction in body fat will mean you’re putting less pressure on your heart.
+The increased fitness you’ll gain can develop your heart strength, while the reduction in body fat will mean you’re putting less pressure on your heart.

-3. Your mood
+3. Boost your mood

-There’s no question that living with a heart condition is tough - cardiac rehab can help you reduce anxiety, feel better and enjoy a higher quality of life than you were living before.
+There’s no question that living with a heart condition is tough - cardiac rehab can help you reduce anxiety, feel better, and enjoy a higher quality of life than you were living before.

 Meeting fellow heart patients can also be a very positive experience - for many people, finding a community of others who understand exactly what you’re going through can be a very healing part of the cardiac rehab process.
 In the words of the Mayo Clinic, “Cardiac rehabilitation can guide you through fear and anxiety as you return to an active lifestyle with more motivation and energy to do the things you enjoy.”